timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/index.md

 # Store financial tick data in TimescaleDB using the OHLCV (candlestick) format
 [Candlestick charts][charts] are the standard way to analyze the price changes of various financial assets.
-Be it stock prices, cryptocurrency prices, or even NFT prices, candlestick data is essential to analyze this type of time-series data.
-To generate candlestick charts you need to have candlestick data that is represented by the OHLCV format.
+Be it stock prices, cryptocurrency prices, or even NFT prices, candlestick charts are essential to analyze this type of time-series data.
+To generate candlestick charts you need to have candlestick data in the OHLCV format.

-In this tutorial, you will learn how to efficiently store raw financial tick data, create different candlestick views and query aggregated data in TimescaleDB using the OHLCV format.
-You will also be able to download sample data containing real-world crypto tick transactions for cryptocurrencies like BTC, ETH, and other popular assets.
+This tutorial shows you how to efficiently store raw financial tick data, create different candlestick views, and query aggregated data in TimescaleDB using the OHLCV format.
+It also shows you how to download sample data containing real-world crypto tick transactions for cryptocurrencies like BTC, ETH, and other popular assets.

-## What’s candlestick data and OHLCV?
+## What's candlestick data and OHLCV?
 Candlestick charts are used in the financial sector to visualize the price change of a specific financial asset.
-Each candlestick represents a time frame (eg. 1 minute, 5 minutes, 1 hour, etc) and conveys how the asset’s price changed in that time frame.
+Each candlestick represents a time frame (for example, 1 minute, 5 minutes, 1 hour, or similar) and conveys how the asset's price changed in that time frame.

 ![candlestick](https://assets.timescale.com/docs/images/tutorials/intraday-stock-analysis/candlestick_fig.png)